WordPress/openverse/documentation/projects/proposals/publish_dataset/20230706-project_proposal.md

 ## Project summary

-This project aims to publish and regularly update a dataset or _datasets_ of Openverse' media metadata.
-This project will provide access to the data currently served by our API, but which is difficult to access in full, requires significant time, money, and compute resources.
+This project aims to publish and regularly update a dataset or _datasets_ of Openverse's media metadata.
+This project will provide access to the data currently served by our API, but which is difficult to access in full and requires significant time, money, and compute resources to maintain.

 ## Motivation